szeitlin/szeitlin-blog/content/posts/engineering/data-eng-is-real-eng.md

 - We write and run tests, just like everyone else

-- We use CICD, just like everyone else*
+- We use CICD, just like everyone else (see below for more about this)

 - We use monitoring, probably more than some software engineers